L-ux-es/ExpenseTracker/Readme.md

 # Expense tracker API

 API for an expense tracker.
-Project of [roadmap.sh](https://roadmap.sh)
+This is a solution of [Expense Tracker API](https://roadmap.sh/projects/expense-tracker-api) project [roadmap.sh](https://roadmaps.sh).

 - Create, read, update and delete expenses.
 - Authentication of users to use the API